satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. in other words provenance
-#. a nipype script is a description allowing you to fully recreate the
+#. a nipype script allows to fully recreate the processing pipeline
-   processing pipeline

 A framework for shared storage of information and evolution of analysis
 methods and approaches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. workflows are reusable and redistributable
-#. researchers can use public version control systems such as github to
+#. researchers can use public version control portals such as github to
    develop pipelines

 Results